Search for merger ejecta emission from late time radio observations of short GRBs using GMRT

 \subsection{Synchrotron emission}

-The synchrotron flux from downstream of the shock depends on the fraction of shock thermal energy in non-thermal electrons ($\epsilon_e$) and magnetic field ($\epsilon_B$).
+Afterglow radiation emerges from the region behind the shock front (shock downstream), where the bulk kinetic energy of the outflow is converted to thermal energy.
+So, the synchrotron flux downstream of the shock depends on the fraction of shock thermal energy in non-thermal electrons ($\epsilon_e$) and magnetic field ($\epsilon_B$).
 In addition, the flux depends to some degree on the power-law index $p$ characterising the distribution of electrons in energy space.
 Changes in the value of $p$ do not influence the result significantly, but that on $\epsilon_e$ and $\epsilon_B$ will.
-However, as the observations have only resulted in upper limits, it is important to bring down the free parameters of the problem.
-Therefore, considering near equipartition in the shock downstream, we assume $\epsilon_e \sim \epsilon_B \sim 0.1$ \citep{2014MNRAS.443.3578N, 2017MNRAS.472.3161B}.
+However, as the observations have only resulted in upper limits, it is crucial to bring down the free parameters of the problem.
+Therefore, considering near equipartition in the shock downstream, we assume $\epsilon_e \sim \epsilon_B \sim 0.1$ \citep{2017MNRAS.472.3161B}.
 We also assume that the electrons are distributed as a power-law of index $p=2.2$ in energy.